hidalgopl/hidalgopl.github.io/about.md

 My name is Paweł Bojanowski and I'm software engineer based in Warsaw.

-I started my career in 2016 in *Risen.*, been doing apps & web back ends in Django.
+I started my career in 2016 in *Risen.*, web and mobile software consulting company, I was responsible for building backends for those, usually using Django & Django REST Framework, as most of the backends were just JSON-based web APIs.

-After almost two years I joined [*Unit9*](https://unit9.com), been doing there mostly web game backends with [OnePlus Crackables](https://www.unit9.com/project/oneplus-crackables/) as a highlight on my time there.
+After almost two years I joined [*Unit9*](https://unit9.com), pretty cool digital, innovative production studio; I worked on few projects there, mostly web game backends with [OnePlus Crackables](https://www.unit9.com/project/oneplus-crackables/) as a highlight on my time there.

 For almost two years I worked at [Sauce Labs](https://www.saucelabs.com), where I was part of Core Services team, working mostly in Python & Go microservices deployed into public & private Kubernetes clusters.